How to get your RV ready for summer

 Tires

 RV tires have an estimated shelf life of five-to-seven years before the rubber starts breaking down.
 If you see any small cracks in your tire rubber, best to replace that tire before it blows.
 Swap them out before they wreck your road trip.
 And be sure to check your tire pressure.
 Low pressure can cause tires to overheat and potentially explode.
 Inflate your tires and always refer to the manufacturer’s recommendation for ideal tire pressure.
 To get an accurate reading, check the pressure when your tires are cold.
 Here's our ultimate tire guide for more tire tips.
+Top tip: BCAA Members save 5% on all products and services at Kal Tire.

 Wheel bearings

 Most wheel bearing and axle problems, especially for trailers, are caused by contamination and lack of lubrication to the bearings.
 Plus, boat trailers have the added problem of water intrusion.
-This can cause accelerated wear, overheating, and in some cases, catching fire (!) while you’re driving.
+This can cause accelerated wear, overheating and, in some cases, catching fire (!) while you’re driving.
 If unchecked, your hub and wheel assembly could break away from your trailer and cause an accident.
 Be safe and get your trailer checked before you tow.

 Test your batteries